This page is about the self supervision Kashrus system. Self supervision is an alternative to a Mashgiach-based supervision.

 Many stores producing Kosher food have owners who are not Halachically reliable.
-If such a store wants people who keep kosher to purchase their food, they can hire a Kosher supervisory organization.
-This organization may station a reliable witness in the store in order to establish the food in the store is Kosher.
-Alternatively, the Mashgiach may be someone has the right to enter and leave the store at will — to inspect without notice.
+If such a store wants people who keep Kosher to purchase their food, they can hire a Kosher supervisory organization.
+This organization may station a reliable witness in the store in order to establish that the food in the store is Kosher.
+Alternatively, the Mashgiach may be someone who has the right to enter and leave the store at will — to inspect without notice.

 The self supervision Kashrus system (self-supe) takes a different approach to Kosher supervision.

 First, a self-supe store is owned and run by a reliable and knowledgeable owner and manager.
 Next, every aspect of the store’s operation is documented and placed on this website which is publicly accessible.
 Finally, every customer is permitted to enter the kitchen at any time that it is in operation.

 The sum total of this approach is that the store’s kitchen becomes an extension of your kitchen.
 You browse the website for information on the kitchen and kitchen production.
 You go in the kitchen.

 You presumably are aware of the provenance of the food and utensils in your own kitchen.
 You have access to your own kitchen.
 And thus you trust your food is Kosher.